whiskyechobravo/kerko/CONTRIBUTING.md

 ## Making code changes

 Clone the [Kerko repository][Kerko] into a local directory.
-Set up a [virtual environment][venv], then install this local version of Kerko in the virtual environment, including development and testing dependencies by running the following command from Kerko's root directory, i.e., where `setup.cfg` resides:
+Set up a [virtual environment][venv], then install that local version of Kerko in the virtual environment, including development and testing dependencies by running the following command from Kerko's root directory, i.e., where `setup.cfg` resides: